-The benchmark for the RN Comprehensive Predictor is set at 70%, which represents a 91% probability of passing the NCLEX.
-All students not achieving 70% will be required to complete focused review activities and develop a plan of study for success.
+The benchmark for the RN Comprehensive Predictor will vary according to the most current ATI test plan.
+Viterbo sets a minimum of 91% probability of passing the NCLEX the first time.
+The score to reach this probability will be determined each semester according to the guidelines set by ATI.
+All students not achieving the targeted score for that semester will be required to complete focused review activities and develop a plan of study for success.
 Specific instructions will be sent to all students requiring remediation.
 All students, regardless of passing score, are strongly required to complete the focused review activities as well, as a way to prepare for the NCLEX.
 All students will be required to take a second predictor assessment.
-Any student who does not meet the benchmark on the second predictor will be required to take a 3rd predictor and meet with their advisor to make sure that preparations for NCLEX are on track.
+Focused review must be done for the second predictor as well if the benchmark is not met. (rev. 2020)